Andrew Young: Early career

 Young was appointed to serve as pastor of a church in Marion, Alabama.
 It was there in Marion that he met Jean Childs, who later became his wife.
 Young became interested in Mahatma Gandhi's concept of nonviolent resistance as a tactic for social change.
 He encouraged African Americans to register to vote in Alabama, and sometimes faced death threats while doing so.
 It was at this time that he became a friend and ally of Martin Luther King Jr.

-In 1955 he accepted a pastorate at Bethany Congregational Church in Thomasville, Georgia.
+In 1955, Young accepted a pastorate at Bethany Congregational Church in Thomasville, Georgia.

 In 1957, Young and Jean moved to New York City when he accepted a job with the Youth Division of the National Council of Churches.
 While in New York City, Young regularly appeared on Look Up and Live, a weekly Sunday morning television program on CBS, produced by the National Council of Churches in an effort to reach out to secular youth.

 Young served as a pastor of the Evergreen Congregational Church in Beachton, Georgia, from 1957 to 1959.

 In 1960, he joined the Southern Christian Leadership Conference.
 No longer satisfied with his work in New York City, Young moved to Atlanta, Georgia, in 1961 upon the invitation of Bernard Lafayette and worked to register black voters.
 Young played a key role in the 1963 events in Birmingham, Alabama, serving as a mediator between the white and black communities as they negotiated against a background of protests.

 In 1964, Young was named executive director of the Southern Christian Leadership Conference.
 As a colleague and friend of Martin Luther King Jr., he was a strategist and negotiator during the Civil Rights Campaigns in Birmingham (1963), St. Augustine (1964), Selma (1965), and Atlanta (1966).
 He was jailed for his participation in civil rights demonstrations, both in Selma, Alabama, and in St. Augustine, Florida.
 The movement gained congressional passage of the Civil Rights Act of 1964 and Voting Rights Act of 1965.

-Young was with King in Memphis, Tennessee, when King was assassinated in 1968.
+Young was with King in Memphis, Tennessee, when King was assassinated on April 4, 1968.
+Following the deaths of Jesse Jackson and civil rights activist Clara Ester, who both died in 2026, Andrew Young is believed to be the last surviving eyewitness to King's assassination.